Home / Snack Recipes / Baked Corn Tortilla Chips

-A healthy version of the chips you buy at the store, baked corn tortilla chips are seasoned with olive oil and spices to create a delicious snack chip.
+A healthy version of the chips you buy at the store, these baked corn tortilla chips are seasoned with olive oil and spices to create a delicious snack chip.

 I don’t have much of a sweet tooth, but man do I love a good salty snack!
 And my Baked Corn Tortilla Chips couldn’t be any easier to make, or more versatile!
 I love seasoning them with smoked paprika and cumin, but feel free to get creative.
 Turn up the heat with cayenne or keep it mellow with garlic powder.
 A while traditional fried tortilla chips are high in fat and calories (and oh-so-addictive), my healthier baked version is just a little over 100 calories per serving!